Dr Rosemary J. Harris

 For my current Office Hours, please see my official page.

-I am currently involved in running the QMUL Statistical Mechanics Study Group and am or have been co-organizer of the following workshops:
+I was instigator of the QMUL Statistical Mechanics Study Group and have been co-organizer of the following workshops:

 This page is maintained by Rosemary Harris.